-Pastebot for iPhone review
+Pastebot for iPhone full review

 Pastebot brings the power of a clipboard manager to your iPhone or iPod touch.
 Copy (or cut) a text snippet, photo, URL, and more and then open Pastebot.
 As soon as Pastebot opens, it imports your clipboard data and stores it for later use.